Ausdauersportler/IMAC-EFI-BOOT-SCREEN/EG/Readme.md

 All file names begin with the graphics card marketing name chosen by the vendor, i.e. WX4130 (AMD Radeon Pro WX 4130).

 Since not all GPU chips are really identcial (binning ) some cards may run with higher VRAM or core clock speed settings.
-We usually did not change those value to avoid any stability issues.
+We usually did not change those values to avoid any stability issues.
 But we cannot guarantee you got a card running well with vBIOS versions provided here.

 The recent version of the EnableGop driver is V1.2 - I will update all vBIOS files during the next days and in future only provide updates if serious issues will be fixed.
 So far - as iMacs are concerned - no such issues are known.